whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/in_course_reverification.rst

       verification checkpoints.

 =================================================
-Specify a Verification Checkpoint for a Unit
+Require Verification for a Unit
 =================================================

-If all of the components in a unit require verification, access the unit settings, and then select the verification checkpoint that you want from the list.
+To require verification for a unit, access the unit settings, and then select the verification checkpoint that you want from the list.

 .. important:: Do not set the unit that contains the verification checkpoint to require verification.
 If you do this, learners cannot access